Skip to main content

 Approval

-This statement is issued by Brunswick Corporation, in consultation with the various business units including those in Australia, UK and Norway, confirming that the statement is in alignment with the understanding of modern slavery risks within the supply chain.
+This statement is issued by Brunswick Corporation, in consultation with the various business units including those in Australia, UK, Canada and Norway, confirming that the statement is in alignment with the understanding of modern slavery risks within the supply chain.

 David Foulkes